Last updated on August 16th, 2019.

 I think the colors of these Caramelized Onion, Fig, and Goat Cheese Flatbreads are just beautiful – roasting the red onion and figs gives everything a gorgeous purple color, and that makes these flatbreads even more fun to eat.
 If you make it, I’d love to hear your thoughts in the comments!

-Caramelized Onion, Fig, and Goat Cheese Flatbread
+Caramelized Onion, Fig, and Goat Cheese Flatbread with 2 Ingredient Dough

 - 1.5 + 1/4 cups self rising flour (see note about making your own!)